baillieogrady/baillieogrady.com/content/posts/2020-06-15-building-a-wordpress-theme.md

 1\. **Analyse**
 ---------------

 After receiving the designs, I analyse them thoroughly, ensuring I grasp the clients entire vision and expectations.
 This avoids any tedious revisits and potentially time consuming amends later on in the build.
 I also ask many questions, some stupid, reminding myself never to assume design aspects, especially animations.
-Also, prior to this point, a quote and timeline has already been agreed.
+Based on this analysis, a quote and timeline for the project is determined.

 2\. **Plan**
 ------------

 Next, I plan the entire build by creating an itemised list of all the tasks that need completing.
-Normally, I just use a apple notes checklist and tick off each task as I complete it.
+Normally, I just use an apple notes checklist or trello for a more complex build.
 I refer to the designs when creating my plan with the main task categories being:

 - Prep
 - Coding